Blog

 The dynamic part of this kit is used when the victim’s page is in a waiting state.
 The kit sends a query to the control panel every couple of seconds to poll for instructions.
 Once the attacker has filled out the variables – as in the example above where they require the third, fourth, and fifth numbers of the pin and the first, second, and fifth characters from the password – the lure page will pick this up on its next poll and display the correct page asking for the correct information.
 Once the victim has entered the information, they are placed back into a waiting state and the page polls for its next instruction.

 Common phishing kits do not have this dynamic polling functionality.
-Therefore, unless they capture the entire PIN and password (which is not the normal log-in flow for this bank and would immediately raise suspicions) the attacker would be unable to log into the account.
+Therefore, unless they capture the entire PIN and password (which is not the normal log-in flow for this bank and would immediately raise suspicions), the attacker would be unable to log into the account.

-Once the victim enters the required characters and clicks “Next”, the details are passed back to the control panel.
+Once the victim enters the required characters and clicks “Next,” the details are passed back to the control panel.
 The victim is again placed into a waiting state while the attacker continues to complete the process on the real website.
 On completion of this step, the attacker is ready to make a transaction.

 There are a few different ways in which banks secure online transactions.
-These include an SMS or hardware generated token, both of which require the customer to enter a code into the website.
+These include an SMS or hardware-generated token, both of which require the customer to enter a code into the website.
 As above, when capturing the password characters, the attacker only needs to provide a couple of options before pushing a fake 2FA page to the victim:

-Fake 2FA page displayed to the victim
+Figure 9: Fake 2FA page displayed to the victim.

 The details are once again passed back to the control panel for the attacker to use in their real session: